 Penalties for Intoxication Assault Charges Involving Serious Bodily Injury

-The charges for intoxication assault involving serious bodily injury in Texas could see you facing offenses as detailed below:
+Under Chapter 12 of the TX Penal Code, the charges for intoxication assault involving serious bodily injury in Texas could see you facing the following consequences:

 - 2 to 10 years in state prison